What we know about the shooting in El Paso, Texas

 Where the investigation stands

-Authorities do not believe there is an ongoing threat, Carrillo told reporters.
+Authorities do not believe there is an ongoing threat, El Paso Police Sgt.
+Enrique Carrillo told reporters.

 Multiple stores and restaurants in the area of the mall were put on lockdown.